nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 ```

 :::tip
-The main `temp` folder on a MacOS system can be found by inspecting the value of `$TMPDIR`.
+The main `temp` folder on a macOS system can be found by inspecting the value of `$TMPDIR`.
 This folder and its files are not meant to be user-facing and will present you
 with a seemingly random directory path similar to `/var/folders/xx/xxxxx/T`
 :::